 Your investment portfolio should ideally reflect a balance of growth, income, and “safe money” assets that are appropriate for you.
 It’s essential to understand there’s no one-size-fits-all retirement portfolio.

-Your ideal investment portfolio for retirement is based on your time horizon, risk preferences, and investment objectives.
+Your ideal portfolio for retirement is based on your time horizon, risk preferences, and investment objectives.

 Your risk tolerance differs from others, too.
 If you plan to work until later in life, you may have the ability to assume greater financial risks longer than those who retire earlier.

-Your ideal investment portfolio for a happy and stress-free retirement is always dependent on you – and always reflects the amount of capital you have to invest, your risk tolerances, and your time horizon to reach your goals.
+Your ideal portfolio to live a happy retirement is always dependent on you – and always reflects the amount of capital you have to invest, your risk tolerances, and your time horizon to reach your goals.